 You may hear the doctors and nurses referring to this as ‘PCP’ as it was previously called Pneumocystis Carinii pneumonia.

 This infection is due to an organism (bug) that is probably present in most people’s lungs.
-Children who are receiving long term drugs which interfere with the body’s ability to cope with infections may be more at risk from this type of pneumonia.
+Children who are receiving long term medicines which interfere with the body’s ability to cope with infections may be more at risk from this type of pneumonia.
 The symptoms of this infection are a raised temperature, rapid breathing and a dry cough.

 How is pentamidine given?